 Were the Merovingians Descended from a Monster?
 Meet the Quinotaur

 You’ve probably heard of a Minotaur (half-man, half-bull), but what about a Quinotaur?
-In early Frankish history, there was a “beast of Neptune,” which was said to look like a creature called a Quinotaur.
-This mysterious mythical only appeared in one text, but he was said to have fathered a line of kings whose descendants still survive today and even made an appearance in The Da Vinci Code .
+In early Frankish history there was a “beast of Neptune” which was said to look like a creature called a Quinotaur.
+This mysterious mythical being only appeared in one text, but he was said to have fathered a line of kings whose descendants still survive today, and they even made an appearance in The Da Vinci Code.

 Merovech, Founder of the Merovingians

-This story involved the Franks, a Germanic tribe whose descendants eventually migrated to, and ruled parts of, what is now modern France, Germany, and Belgium.
-In a history of the Frankish people, the cleric Fredegar attributed the founding of its ruling dynasty, the Merovingians, to one guy named Merovech.
+This story involved the Franks, a Germanic tribe whose descendants eventually migrated to and ruled parts of what is now modern France, Germany, and Belgium.
+In a history of the Frankish people , the cleric Fredegar attributed the founding of its ruling dynasty, the Merovingians, to one guy named Merovech.
 Gregory of Tours was the first source to mention Merovech.
-He doesn’t give Merovech a monstrous lineage, instead making him a mortal man who founded a new royal dynasty.
+But he doesn’t give Merovech a monstrous lineage, instead making him a mortal man who founded a new royal dynasty.

 A Descendant of Chlodio?

 Gregory stressed the accomplishments of his descendants, including his son Childeric, rather than giving him any illustrious ancestors.
 Merovech might be related to a prior king named Chlodio, but it’s not confirmed.
 What does this mean?

 Perhaps Merovech wasn’t of noble lineage, but was instead a self-made man; either way, it seems that Merovech’s descendants were of more historical significance than his ancestors.
 Other sources, like the anonymously-penned Liber Historiae Francorum (Book of the History of the Franks ), explicitly identify Merovech as being related to Chlodio.

 - The Franks, Charlemagne, and the Forging of Europe